 Like detergent, fabric softeners can leave behind a coating that may further trap bacteria and unwanted smells over time.
 Although fabric softeners can help some items of clothing feel soft and smell fresh, it's best to avoid using them when washing workout clothes.

-Tip: High heat can damage the fibers in performance fabrics.
-It’s best to wash workout clothes in cold water on a gentle cycle.
-This will help ensure workout clothing doesn’t shrink or lose its shape.
+Tip: high heat can damage the fibres in performance fabrics.
+It's best to wash workout clothes in cold water on a gentle cycle.
+This will help ensure workout clothing doesn't shrink or lose its shape.
 Whenever possible, let workout clothing air dry.
 If you need to use the dryer, opt for a no-heat or low-tumble setting.

-To maximize the washing machine’s efficacy, turn workout clothing inside out before washing.
-Since odor-causing bacteria tends to build up most inside clothes, washing them inside out helps achieve a more thorough clean.
+To maximise the washing machine's efficacy, turn workout clothing inside out before washing.
+Since odour-causing bacteria tends to build up most inside clothes, washing them inside out helps achieve a more thorough clean.